BlazorRamp/Components/README.md

 Lots more things in the pipeline.

-For all components, I test using the following as well as voice commands with Windows Voice access.
+For all components, I test using the following:

 **Screen Reader Browser Combination Tests:**
 - On Windows 11 - JAWS, NVDA and Narrator each paired with Chrome, Edge and FireFox.